hammackj/awesome-everquest/README.md

 A curated list of Everquest sites and YouTubers/Twitchers

-If you want to contribute, please read submit a issue or PR with the change.
+If you want to contribute, please submit a issue or PR with the change.

 ## Websites
 * [Everquest](https://everquest.com/) - Main Everquest site